 (b) protect the Commonwealth from having to meet the cost of services provided as a result of inappropriate practice.

-Section 81 of the Act, sets out the medical and allied practitioner groups subject to review under Part VAA.
+Section 81 of the Act and the Health Insurance (Professional Services Review - Allied Health and Others) Determination 2012, sets out the medical and allied practitioner groups subject to review under Part VAA.

 Agency Outcomes